 Captions: NOT A MONKEY

-From the same scene, Bob wonders out loud if his cart can go any faster.
+- From the same scene, Bob wonders out loud if his cart can go any faster.
 He notices a red button and pushes it, tilting back expecting turbo speed...
-Until it turns out it just prints a picture.
+Until it turns out it just prints a pizza coupon.
 His reaction is probably the greatest Aside Glance ever.

-The entire DVD commentary (by Mr. Lunt and Larry) for Jonah: A VeggieTales Movie, from "Socks and Stripes" ("Highly regarded in France", says Mr. Lunt) to the casting of the whale.
+- The entire DVD commentary (by Mr. Lunt and Larry) for Jonah: A VeggieTales Movie, from "Socks and Stripes" ("Highly regarded in France", says Mr. Lunt) to the casting of the whale.